mcallegari/qlcplus-docs/pages/02.main-window/chapter.v5.md

 ### Sub-Context and Controls (2)

+### Main Working Area (3)

 Everything happens here.
 Which panel is active depends on which tab is currently selected.

-### Main Working Area (3)

-At the bottom of main window you can find easy eye catching icons for switching between QLC+ contexts.
-By double clicking on a tab, **a context can be detached on a separate window**.
-To reattach a detached context, just close the window.
-QLC+ contexts appear in the following order (from left to right):

 ### Side Panels (4)